tmhsplb/opiddailydoc/docs/Infrastructure.md

 See the Database Utilization section on the Database tab for how to do this.
 A paid subscription to a SQL Server at AppHarbor would alleviate this problem.

+## The Staging and Training Versions of Application OPIDDaily
-A staging version of application OPIDDaily was created by creating an application called stagedaily at AppHarbor.
+A staging version of application OPIDDaily was created from a Visual Studio **staging** branch by creating an application called **stagedaily** at AppHarbor.
 DO NOT CREATE A SEPARATE REPOSITORY FOR STAGEDAILY AT GITHUB.

 The remote configured for stagedaily at AppHarbor is: